rust-lang/rust/src/doc/rustc-dev-guide/src/param_env.md

 # Parameter Environment

-When working with associated and/or or generic items (types, constants, functions/methods) it is often relevant to have more information about the `Self` or generic parameters.
+When working with associated and/or generic items (types, constants, functions/methods) it is often relevant to have more information about the `Self` or generic parameters.
 Trait bounds and similar information is encoded in the [`ParamEnv`][pe].
 Often this is not enough information to obtain things like the